What is the Nutrition Internship in Swaziland all about?

 You will be asked to attend a weekly meeting to review your progress and at the end of your placement you will share your learning with the local team through a presentation.

 Interns should be studying nutrition or a health related topic or be a professional in the fields of nursing, health promotion or health, or alternatively a dietitian.
 You should be comfortable working closely with local staff developing the programme, and contributing your ideas and experience to help staff and community members.
 You will be supported during your placement by a local professional but you will be expected to drive forward your activities and become actively involved in all aspects of your internship.
-Please bring a laptop to work on training materials, research and your final presentation.
 You will be asked to submit a full CV/resume and a letter of motivation plus any evidence with your application.
 You will attend a telephone interview to discuss your expectations and suitability for this internship.

 WHY JOIN THE PROJECT